The Vermont Statutes Online

 (2) With respect to the items listed in subdivision (1) of this subsection, the Secretary shall consider the following:

-(A) product and packaging bans, products or packaging which ought to be exempt from such bans, the existence of less burdensome alternatives, and alternative ways that a ban may be imposed;
+(A) product and packaging bans, products or packaging that ought to be exempt from such bans, the existence of less burdensome alternatives, and alternative ways that a ban may be imposed;

 (B) tax incentives, including the following options: